hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ### Edit a Variable

+To edit a variable:

 1. Click the ellipses next to the variable you want to edit and select **Edit**.
 2. Make any desired changes and click **Save variable**.

 ### Delete a Variable

+To delete a variable:

 1. Click the ellipses next to the variable you want to delete and select **Delete**.
 2. Type the variable name into the dialog box to confirm and click **Delete**.